- What is Asperger’s?

 There are several signs of Asperger’s in toddlers (children aged 1-3 years old) and children over 3 years that you should look out for.
 Symptoms of Asperger’s in kids include:

-Deficiencies in behavior
+Deficiencies in behaviour

 Your toddler may not be able to emotionally respond to their parents or other relatives.
 They may also be uninterested in playing with other children their age.
 Though they usually have good language development, toddlers with Asperger’s tend to prefer non-verbal communication (communicating with their eyes, hands, etc).

-Restricted or repetitive behavior
+Restricted or repetitive behaviour

 These toddlers may always be arranging their toys in a line or flipping the objects around them.
 They may also consistently do things like rock back and forth, spin around, flap their arms, and repeat the same words over and over.
 They may also prefer routines and oppose any changes that may take place.